markwp02/markwp02.github.io/README.md

 ![Main Page](./assets/img/eccommerceMain.png)

-Login screen
+Login screen.
+For an existing customers.
+This is intended to be able to view past orders.
+For new customers, you can click on the sign up button that takes you a similar form to create a new account.
 ![Login Page](./assets/img/eccommerceLogin.png)

-Filtering by category and Search term
+Filtering by category and Search term.
+Clicking on Videogames category will display only the videogame products and entering in a search term into the search bar will filter the results based on the term entered.
 ![Login Page](./assets/img/eccommerceSearch.png)

 Show full product details to add the product to the cart.
 Low stock dispays when stock is less than 10.